kcsunny/kcsunny.github.io/README.md

-# kcsunny.github.io
+# Sunny KC
-This is a simple test.
+The page is under construction.
+Thank you for visiting.